 Note: Check in at the front doors.

-Bring: a pen, notebook, lunch and comfortable clothing (including athletic footwear appropriate for an indoor gym)
+Bring: a pen, notebook, lunch, baseball glove and comfortable clothing (including athletic footwear appropriate for an indoor gym)

 Note: Level 2 training actually takes 2 years to complete in full.
-This year, we are offering Part 1 (Offense) which covers the offensive elements of the game.
+This year, we are offering Part 2 (Defense) which covers the defensive elements of the game.
 After completing this part, umpires will be eligible to call NSBA games.
-Part 2 (Defense) which covers the defensive elements of the game will be offered and required in future years.
+Part 1 (Offense) which covers the offensive elements of the game will be offered and required in future years.
 The completion of both portions is required for consideration for certain higher-level assignments.

 Register: Please register based on which level you should be in, see above for details.